 Talk about finances, intimacy, career and daily activities with your partner.
 If you always struggle to bring up topics to discuss with your partner, these Conversation Starters will help you communicate effortlessly.

 Couples who spend quality time together are generally closer and tend to stay together for the long haul.
 Don’t let your career, work or kids get in the way of spending time with your spouse.
 No matter how busy you are, make out time to be with your partner alone.

 Don’t just leave it to chance or fate, try to schedule your time so you can fix days for “couple time”.
-If you always run out of what to do when you’re alone with your partner, I recommend The Game of Love and Table Topics to help you enjoy your time together as a couple.
+If you always run out of what to do when you’re alone with your partner, I recommend these 17 exciting games for couples to help you enjoy your time together as a couple.
 If you’re not into games, choose classy movies you can watch together.

 #6 Stay together